anexia-it/terraform-provider-anxcloud/docs/resources/virtual_server.md

 Optional:

-- `ips` (List of String) Requested list of IPs and IPs identifiers.
+- `ips` (Set of String) Requested set of IPs and IPs identifiers.
 IPs are ignored when using template_type 'from_scratch'.
 Defaults to free IPs from IP pool attached to VLAN.

 <a id="nestedblock--timeouts"></a>